jmerdich/riscv-disass-dpi/README.md

     // TODO: figure out the big gap in the DPI spec about who
     // is supposed to free a returned string.
 There are some
-    // hacks in there now.
+    // hacks in there now so it will 'just work' without an
+    // explicit free on most simulators.
     // rv_free(disass_output);

 ```